dkohlsdorf/udacity_selfdriving/CarND-PID-Control-Project/README.md

 The final parameters were chosen manually.
 First, I tuned the proportional component keep the others out (set to zero).
 I came up with `kp=.1`.
 However, the car oscilated and then flew out of the curve.
 So I tuned the derivative component to `kd=4.0`.
 This got me around the track.
 The last term i set to a small value: `ki = .0005`.
+In the formular I also bounded the steering angle between -1 and 1.

 ---